mouzz1990/DriveFitnessApp/README.md

 The application can notify some clients or group of clients by sending email.

-Also, the application can form a financial report for some period of time.
+Also, the application can form a financial report for some period of time and export it to the MS Excel Application.

 There are functional that can add, remove or change all client information, information about groups, subscription and attendance information.